xzinc/speedy/README.md

 💥Along with the links you also get file information like name,size ,etc.
 💥Updates channel Support.
 💥Mongodb database support for broadcasting.
-💥Can see current bot usage
-💥Easy To deal with UI

 ```

 ## `Star and fork the repo Before deploying`